 Join us on the first Friday of every month for messages of hope and healing from the impacts of marijuana.
-We welcome a different speaker every month who will share their experience and provide pathways to find serenity as we navigate through today’s pro-marijuana/drug culture.
+Every month, we welcome a different speaker to share their experience and provide pathways to serenity as we navigate through today’s pro-marijuana/drug culture.
 Whether you’re grieving the loss of a loved one or trying to recover yourself, this meeting is for you.
-You will be a Q & A at the end of each meeting.
+You will be a Q & A at the end of each session.
 This meeting is appropriate for all family members ages 16 and up.

 Meeting ID: 872 9417 0134

 Every Brain Matters Recovery Community is built on a foundation of love, willingness, and HONESTY.
 We seek to create a culture of healing.